 2. Declutter and Deep Clean Your Home

-First-time movers think they need to bring everything to their new home, but this mistake can cost you time and money.
-Going on a thorough decluttering spree can help you weed out the items that aren’t actually enhancing your life and simply creating clutter instead.
-What items do you rarely — or never — use?
-What household necessities, including furniture, technology and appliances, are you planning on upgrading soon?
 As you go through your space, create a list of items you plan on tossing, donating or selling, and make any Facebook Marketplace or Craigslist postings far in advance to give yourself ample time to find a buyer and make the exchange.
 If you’re short on space and want to move some of your essentials out of view, consider moving it to a storage facility.

 After you declutter, you’ll want to deep clean your entire space and spot treat any carpet stains, wall markings and other signs of wear and tear.

-Download our complete deep cleaning checklist to make sure you don’t miss a spot!
+Pro Tip: Download our complete deep cleaning checklist to make sure you don’t miss a spot!

 3. Stage Your Home